 The aim of the group is to form a centre of brotherhood for the study and practice of the Ancient Wisdom of Theosophy so to live a more meaningful and fulfilled life, and it welcomes to its association all who share its interests and goals.

 H.P.
 Blavatsky ('HPB') and William Q Judge are widely recognised as the most reliable writers on the perennial Wisdom that came from the early and seminal years of the Theosophical Movement.

 The United Lodge of Theosophists was founded in Los Angeles in 1909 by Robert Crosbie, who had been a close and devoted pupil of HPB and Judge and who worked closely with William Judge.
 The ULT was first established in London in 1925 by B.P.Wadia.

 The photos above are of (L-R): William Q Judge (1851-1896), Madame Blavatsky (1831-1891), and Robert Crosbie (1849-1919).

 The Centre is a free and voluntary association of students, it is open to all enquirers and visitors, no membership is required and all events are free.

-The programme of talks and discussion / study forums take place on Sundays, and on Wednesdays there two regular study courses.
+The programme of talks and discussion & study forums take place on Sundays, and on Wednesdays there are two regular study courses.
 Seminars on topical subjects are held quarterly on Saturdays.
 The details are shown on the programme of events.

 The meetings and study groups are held in the Library at the Theosophy London Centre, 62 Queen's Gardens, Paddington, W2 3AH.
 See map & directions.

 It is not necessary to become an Associate of the ULT to join any of the activities, but it welcomes to its association all those who are in accord with its Declaration and realise the importance of its work in the advancement of knowledge, spirituality and the right relations between men and between them and greater nature.